 - Wrap the cut ends with damp paper towels, seal in a plastic bag (I use ziploc bags) and place in the refrigerator for 2 weeks.
 This will put the cutting into a normal dormant mode, making it behave as if it’s Winter.

-- Prepare your plug tray by filling the plugs (holes) with grow medium.
+- Prepare your plug tray by filling the plugs (holes) with grow medium (Paid Link).
 Add water and let it drain in into the growing tray under it.